crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 ## Configurations

-The first parameter of the `AbstractBouncer` class constructor method is an array of settings.
+The first parameter of the bouncer's constructor method is an array of settings.

 Below is the list of available settings: